Topologically nontrivial flat bands and quantum Hall crossovers in square-octagon lattice materials: Materials realization

-Synthetic MoSi$_2$N$_4$ monolayers with a square–octagonal framework offer another tunable platform for topological phases and flat bands~\cite{verma2025emergent}.
-The central MoN$_2$ layer resembles that of TMDs and is sandwiched between two SiN layers, forming a seven-atom-thick structure.
+Synthetic MA$_2$Z$_4$ ($M =$ Mo/W, $A =$ Si/Ge, $Z =$ pnictogen) monolayers with a square--octagonal lattice offer another tunable platform for topological phases and flat bands.
+The square--octagonal polymorphs are predicted as stable variants of experimentally realized 2H-MoSi$_2$N$_4$~\cite{science2020}.
+Their stability is supported by total-energy calculations, phonon spectra without imaginary modes, and \textit{ab initio} molecular dynamics at 300 K~\cite{verma2025emergent}.
+Energy comparisons with other phases (1H, 1T, and 1T$'$) place the square--octagonal phase in a metastable yet experimentally accessible regime, similar to TMDs.
+Their central MoN$_2$ layer resembles that of TMDs and is sandwiched between two SiN layers, forming a seven-atom-thick structure.
 Figure~\ref{fig6}(f) displays the band structures and irreducible representations near the Fermi level for two representative compositions.
 In MoSi$_2$N$_4$, the valence band maximum at $\Gamma$ primarily derives from Mo $d_{x^2-y^2}$ orbitals (red), while the conduction band minimum originates from doubly degenerate $d_{z^2}$ orbitals (blue), yielding a topologically trivial direct-gap insulator ($\mathbb{Z}_2=0$).
 Substituting N with As induces a band inversion at $\Gamma$, producing a doubly degenerate state at the Fermi level.
 SOC then opens a gap, realizing a QSH phase with $\mathbb{Z}_2=1$ and $C_s=1$.
 Consequently, MoSi$_2$(N$_x$As$_{1-x}$)$_4$ enables continuous tuning between trivial and topological insulating states via chemical substitutions.

-Finally, several magnetic compounds, such as hollandites~\cite{PhysRevB.88.014202,PhysRevB.88.144428}, also crystallize in square-octagonal frameworks and can host spin-polarized topological states.
-Their double chains of edge-sharing MnO$_6$ octahedra form distorted square-octagon motifs, generating partially flat $d_{xy}$-derived bands and gapped Dirac crossings at $\Gamma$ and $M$ (not shown for brevity).
+Finally, several magnetic compounds, such as hollandites~\cite{crespo2013,PhysRevB.88.144428}, also crystallize in square-octagonal frameworks and can host spin-polarized topological states.
+Their double chains of edge-sharing MnO$_6$ octahedra form distorted square-octagon motifs, generating partially flat $d_{xy}$-derived bands and gapped Dirac crossings at $\Gamma$ and $M$ as shown for $\alpha$-MnO$_2$ in the SM~\cite{supplemental}.
 The resulting magnetic frustration and anisotropy lead to competing magnetic orders, offering a possible route to spin-liquid-like behavior.